Types of Family Law Cases We Handle

 This makes it very important for the Father to obtain a court order giving him his parental rights.
 This is the case even if that Father is on the birth certificate.

 As a default, public policy states that children should have continuous and frequent contact with their parents.

 Parental Responsibility and Time Sharing in Florida

 In 2008, Florida courts changed family law statutes regarding child custody.
 The terms “custody” and “visitation” have now been replaced with what the courts call “parental responsibility” and “time-sharing.”

-The purpose of these changes in the statute language was to establish that both parents are entitled to take an active role in their children’s lives.
+The purpose of these changes in the statutory language was to establish that both parents are entitled to take an active role in their children’s lives.
 It also encourages parents to work together to resolve issues and have meaningful relationships with their children.